Skip to main content

 • Update target data: During incremental replication, overwrite the target data when target data already exists.

-5. On the Objects tab, configure the following parameters, and click Next.
+5. On the Objects tab, configure the parameters in the table, and click Next.

 Parameter